 But again, it was too much time from home – with a long commute to boot.

 What We’ve Decided And Why We Home Homeschool Our Kids

 So now, we homeschool!
 I thought it would be difficult to find a good balance between blogging and homeschooling, but I love it.

 Not only do I have the peace of mind and confidence of making the decision God wanted, I have found that He has blessed me in abundance!
 He has helped me find a way to both blog and homeschool.

-I also get more adult interaction with the two homeschool co-ops we’ve joined than I would have gotten had my daughter gone to public (or even private) school.
+I also get more adult interaction with homeschool co-ops we’ve joined than I would have gotten had my daughter gone to school.
 And homeschooling doesn’t have to be expensive when you use these tips.

-Even though it’s hard to feel like a good mom on sick days when my Crohn’s doesn’t let us do very much, we are still able to just be together as a family and still fit in learning.
+Sometimes it’s hard to feel like a good mom on sick days when my Crohn’s doesn’t let us do very much.
+But we are still able to just be together as a family and still fit in learning.

 Having an organized homeschool room helps as well!

 Deciding to homeschool has been the best decision I’ve ever made for my children.
 They’ve become best friends with one another, and they love to learn and play together.

 Homeschooling isn’t the right decision for everyone, but it has been the right decision for us.